rdegges/rdegges-blog/articles/2012/django-and-ssl.md

-Title: Django and SSL
-Date: 2012-05-31
-Tags: programming, python, django
+---
+title: "Django and SSL"
+date: "2012-05-31"
+tags: ["programming", "python", "django"]
+slug: "django-and-ssl"
-Summary: This article shows you the simplest possible way to force your Django site to run over SSL.
+description: "This article shows you the simplest possible way to force your Django site to run over SSL."
+---

 ![Hooded Figure Sketch][]